yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 ##### 2. Machine Coordinate System(MCS)
 In a workspace with several robots each machine will have its own local coordinate system(LCS or MCS) which is fundamental in programming each individual robot.
 However, the other robots will not understand and interact with a point specified in a machine's local coordinate system.
 If we have only one robot then; ```LCS``` = ```GCS```.

+The machine coordinate frame is indicated with the subscript ```r```.
+We can envision this coordinate frame as being attached to the base of the robot so that the origin of the frame moves as the robot moves.
+In other words, the robot is always located at ```(0, 0, 0)``` in its own coordinate frame.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/147844561-3b7411b3-4add-47de-95cc-9f3bb8b5e9d8.png" />